Act I · The Grove

 He snatches his hand back and simply shakes his head at me.

 With a sharp inhale, I brush my hair back.
 "Apologies.
 I suppose I put too much stock in Halsin being able to cure us.
 I was not planning on being every godsdamned person's little errand boy.
-I promised curing us would be my priority, and I will stick to that.
+I promise, curing us is my priority.
 We've just got more hoops to jump through...
 I suppose."

 He scoffs.
 "At least you have your priorities straight, darling.
-Halsin acts righteous, but he had no compassion for us.
+Halsin acts righteous, but he's clearly got his own agenda.
 That's not your fault."

 His words are oddly comforting.